BlackRock: How It Became the Largest Asset Manager in the World

 BlackRock - Future Plans

-BlackRock's future plans are to continue to be a leading provider of investment products and services by focusing on the following key areas:
+BlackRock's future plans are centered on continuing to be a leading provider of investment products and services by focusing on key areas:

 • Sustainable investing: BlackRock is committed to helping its clients achieve their financial goals while also having a positive impact on the environment and society.